supabase/auth/README.md

 Create a `.env` file to store your own custom env vars.
 See [`example.env`](example.env)

 1. Start the local postgres database in a postgres container: `./hack/postgresd.sh`
 2. Build the gotrue binary: `make build` .
 You should see an output like this:

 ```
 go build -ldflags "-X github.com/supabase/gotrue/cmd.Version=`git rev-parse HEAD`"
 GOOS=linux GOARCH=arm64 go build -ldflags "-X github.com/supabase/gotrue/cmd.Version=`git rev-parse HEAD`" -o gotrue-arm64
 ```

 3. Execute the gotrue binary: `./gotrue`

-### If you have docker installed...
+### If you have docker installed

 Create a `.env.docker` file to store your own custom env vars.
 See [`example.docker.env`](example.docker.env)

 1. `make build`
 2. `make dev`
 3. `docker ps` should show 2 docker containers (`gotrue_postgresql` and `gotrue_gotrue`)
 4. That's it!
 Visit the [health checkendpoint](http://localhost:9999/health) to confirm that gotrue is running.

 ## Configuration